qiaoandrew/qiaoandrew/README.md

 I'm Andrew, a CS student @ UWaterloo.
 For me, programming is all about building and fixing.
 I want to build easy-to-use products that address meaningful pain points that the people around me experience.

 ### Some Fun Stuff I've Done 😎
-* **Software Developer Intern @ Snowflake**: Learning lots and having lots of fun building Snowflake and Streamlit!
+* **Software Engineer Intern @ Snowflake**: Learning lots and having lots of fun building Snowflake and Streamlit!
 * **Software Developer Intern @ IBM**: Built generative AI tools for some of Canada's largest insurance organizations.
 * **Software Developer Intern @ UHN**: Evaluated GPT-4V's effectiveness in diagnosing health conditions, helping researchers determine AI's suitability for clinical care and education.
 * **Software Developer Intern @ TD**: Engineered financial systems to automate trade report generation, perform asset and liability analysis, and facilitate model development.